EDUCATE INSIGHT Grades K-2

 - Analysis: Analytical skills are used to identify assumptions, reasons, themes, and the evidence used in making arguments or offering explanations.
 Analytical skills enable us to consider all the key elements in any given situation, and to determine how those elements relate to one another.
 People with strong analytical skills notice important patterns and details.
 People use analysis to gather the most relevant information from spoken language, documents, signs, charts, graphs, and diagrams.

 - Inference: Inference skills enable us to draw conclusions from reasons, evidence, observations, experiences, or our values and beliefs.
 Using Inference, we can predict the most likely consequences of the options we may be considering.
 Inference enables us to see the logical consequences of the assumptions we may be making.
 Sound inferences rely on accurate information.
 People with strong inference skills draw logical or highly reliable conclusions using all forms of analogical, probabilistic, empirical, and mathematical reasoning.

-The EDUCATE INSIGHT Grades K-2 Report Package includes an individual test-taker report for each person assessed and group summary reports for each group and sub-group in the sample.
+The EDUCATE INSIGHT Grades K-2 Report Package includes group summary reports for each group and sub-group in the sample and an individual test-taker report for each person assessed.